Superlove (Tinashe song): Background and composition

-"Superlove" is a pop and Miami bass song inspired by the 1980s and 1990s era.
+"Superlove" is an electropop and Miami bass song inspired by the 1980s and 1990s era.

 MTV's Madeline Roth found similarities between the song and Nicki Minaj's "Super Bass", calling the latter "a poppier cousin". while Ben Dandridge-Lemco of The Fader compared it to Ghost Town DJ's "My Boo".

 Tinashe described the song as a "celebration of happiness.
 More specifically, it celebrates the kind of happiness that is so immense and infectious, that you can't help but to rejoice in it.
 I hope to eulogize this wonderful energy and make people feel good, love harder, and dance together."

 Critical response

 Jessie Morris of Complex deemed the song "an easy contender for a summer smash with its breezy, free-flowing chords made all the sweeter by that incredible voice of Tinashe."
 Rolling Stone's Brittany Spanos called it "bouncy" and "bubbly".
 Adelle Platon of Billboard found the song "infectious".

-Billboard ranked "Superlove" at number 72 on their Billboard's 100 Best Pop Songs of 2016" commenting “Flashing back to the mid-'90s days when Miami bass funk mixed with freestyle ingenuousness for impossibly sweet dance-pop hits from the likes of Ghost Down DJ's and INOJ, Tinashe hit the beach for her sunniest single yet, the kind of irresistibly heartbreaking summer-love song that pretends it can't see fall coming around the corner.
-The fact that "My Boo" still managed to be a bigger 2016 hit than this must've been pretty sobering for pop's most undervalued star.”
+Billboard ranked "Superlove" at number 72 on their Billboard's 100 Best Pop Songs of 2016" commenting "Flashing back to the mid-'90s days when Miami bass funk mixed with freestyle ingenuousness for impossibly sweet dance-pop hits from the likes of Ghost Down DJ's and INOJ, Tinashe hit the beach for her sunniest single yet, the kind of irresistibly heartbreaking summer-love song that pretends it can't see fall coming around the corner.
+The fact that "My Boo" still managed to be a bigger 2016 hit than this must've been pretty sobering for pop's most undervalued star."